Understanding Feature Importance in Machine Learning

 Brand Studio Logo

-Feature importance is a step in building a machine learning model that involves calculating the score for all input features in a model to establish the importance of each feature in the decision-making process.
-The higher the score for a feature, the larger effect it has on the model to predict a certain variable.
+Feature importance involves calculating the score for all input features in a machine learning model to establish the importance of each feature in the decision-making process.
+The higher the score for a feature, the larger the effect it has on the model to predict a certain variable.

-We’ll cover what feature importance is, why it’s so useful, how you can implement feature importance with Python and how you can visualize feature importance in Gradio.
+In this article, we’ll cover what feature importance is, why it’s so useful, how you can implement it with Python and how you can visualize it in Gradio.

 What Is Feature Importance?